 It is important to moisturize your cracked heels in order to prevent pain, bleeding, and infection.
 The reason cracked heels form is because the skin on the foot is too dry to support the immense pressure placed on them.
 When the foot expands, the dry skin on the foot begins to split.

 - Try Using Petroleum Jelly

 - Drink Plenty of Water

-Ways to Prevent Running Injuries
+Ways to Prevent Cracked Heels

-If you have any questions please feel free to contact our office located in Bentonville, AR .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Bentonville, AR .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.